Independence ratio and random eigenvectors in transitive graphs: Appendix

 This implies the second part of the theorem.

-We mention that the proof also works in the infinite setting, so there is an analogous theorem for infinite transitive graphs (as in Theorem \ref{thm:inf}). \end{proof} \begin{remark} Any non-trivial lower bound for the density of components of size $3,5, \ldots$ in $G[V_+]$ would immediately yield an improvement in the above theorem.
-In \cite{csghv} such non-trivial bounds were obtained for the $3$-regular tree $T_3$. \end{remark} \begin{proposition} Suppose that $G$ is a finite, connected, $3$-regular, vertex-transitive graph.
-Then either $G$ is isomorphic to the complete graph $K_4$, or the least eigenvalue $\lam$ of its adjacency matrix is at most $-2$. \end{proposition} The proof below is due to P\'eter Csikv\'ari. \begin{proof} Let $G$ be a connected, $3$-regular, vertex-transitive graph with $\lam(G) > -2$.
-We need to show that $G$ must be the complete graph $K_4$.
+We mention that the proof also works in the infinite setting, so there is an analogous theorem for infinite transitive graphs (as in Theorem~\ref{thminf}). \end{pf}

+\begin{remark} Any nontrivial lower bound for the density of components of size $3,5, \ldots$ in $G[V_+]$ would immediately yield an improvement in the above theorem.
+In \cite{csghv} such nontrivial bounds were obtained for the $3$-regular tree $T_3$. \end{remark}

+\begin{proposition} Suppose that $G$ is a finite, connected, $3$-regular, vertex-transitive graph.
+Then either $G$ is isomorphic to the complete graph $K_4$, or the least eigenvalue $\lambda_{\min}$ of its adjacency matrix is at most $-2$. \end{proposition}